tigranmt/perf/README.md

 In the code provided above we define a test `b` in fixture `a`.
 There is a possibility to extend default reporter, provided by libriary itself, with your custom implementaution.
-For example, code above demontrsates creation of `SecRepoter` reporter with different formatting option: reporting performance by seconds.
+For example, code above demontrsates creation of `SecRepoter`, a reporter with different formatting option: reporting performance by seconds.

-The output on the consolde might look like this:
+The output on the console might look like this: